Janonard/lv2rs/README.md

-# lv2rs: Rust library for the creation of LV2 plugins.
+# lv2rs: Rust library prototype for the creation of LV2 plugins.

 [![Build Status](https://travis-ci.com/Janonard/lv2rs.svg?branch=master)](https://travis-ci.com/Janonard/lv2rs)

-This is a idiomatic library empowering you to create LV2-compatible plugins for audio applications with ease.
+This is a prototype of an idiomatic library empowering you to create LV2-compatible plugins for audio applications with ease.

 ## What works, what doesn't?

 Currently 4 out of 22 [official and stable LV2 specifications](http://lv2plug.in/ns/) are
-supported, with more being in the works.
+supported.
 These are:

 * Atom
 * LV2
 * MIDI
 * URID

-As you can see, this library is far from complete.
-The current development goal is to be able to write all examples of the [LV2 book](http://lv2plug.in/book/) in Rust.
-Some examples are already implemented and are hosted together with a translation of the said book on [GitHub](https://janonard.github.io/lv2rs-book/).
-After that goal is achieved, this library is considered more or less complete, although further development may continue afterwards.

-However, deprecated specifications will never be supported and some only affect the declarative part of the standard.
-Therefore, some specifications will never be supported.
-Also, I haven't looked at non-standard specifications yet.
+This is a frozen prototype and therefore, development of this crate will not continue here.
+Any further development will be picked up soon by the [rust-dsp](https://github.com/rust-dsp) group.

 ## Getting started